ElektraInitiative/libelektra/doc/tutorials/import.md

 	preserve					any keys already in the destination will not be overwritten

-	overwite					any keys already in the destination will be overwritten if a new key has the same name
+	overwrite					any keys already in the destination will be overwritten if a new key has the same name

 	cut							all keys already in the destination will be removed, then new keys will be imported